mikeroyal/Self-Hosting-Guide/README.md

 [Ejabberd](https://ejabberd.im/) is an open-source, robust, scalable and extensible realtime platform built using [Erlang/OTP](https://www.erlang.org/), that includes [XMPP](https://xmpp.org/) Server, [MQTT](https://mqtt.org/) Broker and [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) Service.

+[Nebula](https://github.com/slackhq/nebula) is a scalable overlay networking tool with a focus on performance, simplicity and security.
+It lets you seamlessly connect computers anywhere in the world.
+Nebula is portable, and runs on Linux, OSX, Windows, iOS, and Android.
+It can be used to connect a small number of computers, but is also able to connect tens of thousands of computers.

 [LibreSpeed](https://librespeed.org/) is a network speed test tool that can be run on your LAN or hosted in the cloud.

 [SmokePing](https://oss.oetiker.ch/smokeping/) is a deluxe latency measurement tool.
 It can measure, store and display latency, latency distribution and packet loss.
 It uses RRDtool to maintain a longterm data-store and to draw pretty graphs, giving up to the minute information on the state of each network connection.